rapid7/warden/README.md

 ## Description

-Warden is an authentication middleware service that runs on each node in the Vault cluster.
-It uses a privileged Vault token to provision orphaned tokens for [tokend][]. the orphaned token has a specific role that grats it access to other services.
+Warden, A [Node.js][] service, is an authentication middleware service that runs on each node in the Vault cluster.
+It uses a privileged Vault token to provision orphaned tokens for [tokend][]. the orphaned token has a specific role that grants it access to other services.

-Warden runs on [Node.js][].

 Warden is implemented as chains of middleware functions that either validate request parameters or fetch more data using previously validated parameters as